 At the latest at the beginning of the 15th century, the castle was reinforced with an external wall, but only on the north side, because only there on the rock you could place additional fortifications.
 Along the new fortifications, a road was led to the courtyard, starting in the west and leading to the gate on the north side.
 A foregate was built in front of the outer gate, to which a wooden ramp led, due to the large slope of the terrain.
 During this period (beginning of the 15th century), a southern palace was erected with a basement cut in rock.
 The vacant rooms in the eastern building were then used to create a gothic chapel oriented towards the sides of world.
 Its nave was crowned with two fields of the cross vault, and from the south it was illuminated by two tall, pointed windows.

-From the end of the 15th century, the upper castle consisted of three residential wings arranged in a U-shape with a small courtyard in the middle.
+From the end of the 15th century, the upper ward consisted of three residential wings arranged in a U-shape with a small courtyard in the middle and a gap between the buildings on the west side.
 The new north wing was erected on the initiative of Jan Hunyady, which led to the demolition of the older north wall.
 It is noteworthy that the Likava castle was one of the few that had glass windows at that time.

 From the west, the outer bailey was formed, reinforced in the mid-15th century with a defensive wall with a gatehouse and two towers: a pentagonal on the west side (which controlled the foreground of the castle with an access road) and a quadrilateral southern tower (traces of an older cylindrical tower from the Hussite period were discovered in it).
 The third half-round tower was added on the north-east side in the corner of the second bailey.
 Initially, the towers were open from the courtyard side, later they were closed by its rear walls, so that they could perform other functions during the peace period.